-Deliciously rich and decadent, this devil’s food cake is a chocolate lovers dream!
-This double layered frosted cake is perfect to serve for any occasion.
+Deliciously rich and decadent, this devil’s food cake is a chocolate lover’s dream!
+This double-layered frosted cake is perfect to serve for any occasion.

-Best Devil’s Food Cake
+What’s in this Devil’s Food Cake Recipe?

 This is one recipe for all you chocolate lovers…it really doesn’t get much better than this!

-How to Make Devil’s Food Cake
+Gluten Free Devil’s Food Cake

 While you can use any unsweetened cocoa powder you prefer, I like to use natural cocoa powder here because the baking soda helps to neutralize the acidity of natural cocoa powder, letting its rich flavor shine.